khornlund/aptos2019-blindness-detection/README.rst

 Competition Report
 ==================

-This competition was a lot of fun and taught me a lot.
+This competition was a lot of fun and gave me the opportunity to explore a variety of ML techniques.

 Results
 -------
-Top 3% | 89/2987 | Silver Medal
+89th/2987 | Top 3% | Silver Medal

 Overview
 --------